 We would really appreciate it if your child could have a school book bag to bring all their home learning, words for writing and books to and from school.
 We like the book bags to go in drawers in the classroom so that the children do not need to go to the cloakroom to collect things.

-The children will be wearing their own clothes to school rather than uniform.
-They must be in clothes suitable for PE and trainers, as per Mrs Gow’s newsletters as we will not be changing for PE.
+The children will be wearing PE clothes into school on PE days rather than uniform.
+They must be in clothes suitable for PE and trainers.

 If you have any questions or queries, please feel free to make an appointment through the office, or send an email to firstname.lastname@example.org and someone will get back to you as soon as possible.